Choosing Ice Skates – A Guide for Kids and Adults

 Best Ice Skates For Beginners

 The size of the skates will differ depending on the brand you buy.
 Hockey skates generally have a firm fit and are.
 Figure skates – firm for but with more padding.
 Figure skates are always heeled.
-Sizes may differ with each brand but we advise that you try them on in your local skate shop.
+Sizes may differ with each brand but we advise that you get in touch with our Customer Services team at firstname.lastname@example.org or on 0121 501 1111.

 Entry Level Skates